rciam/keycloak-rciam-metrics-plugin/README.md

 - source : Keycloak
 - keycloakUrl : Keycloak main url

-Morevoer, you need to add in Events Config -> Event Listeners the "metrics-communication".
+Moreover, you need to add in Events Config -> Event Listeners the "metrics-communication".